 Shifting Financial Marketing into Gear

-Optimizing Your Financial Services Website for Voice Search
+Financial Services Prepare to Optimize for Voice Search

 It’s easier than typing; it delivers results faster; it’s convenient.
 The votes are in.
 Voice is the future.
 And with users relying on voice more, it is the responsibility of the financial marketer to be an advocate for a user-first experience.